Computational-Plant-Science/plantit/README.md

 - Graylog consumes and stores container logs
 - Google Analytics are enabled via [`vue-analytics`](https://github.com/MatteoGabriele/vue-analytics)
 - [Sentry](https://sentry.io/welcome/) provides Vue monitoring and error tracking

+Before running `plantit` in production, you must:

+1) Configure production-specific environment variables
+2) Build the Vue front end
+3) Collect static files and configure NGINX to serve them
+4) Run migrations
+5) Create a Django superuser, if one does not exist
+6) If deploying for the first time, Graylog must be configured to consume input from other containers once they have all been brought up

+Executing `dev/bootstrap.prod.sh` from the project root will run steps 2-5.

 ### Environment variables